subhadyuti64/FitSenseAI/README.md

 - Input: Image file (JPEG/PNG)
 - Output: JSON with predicted label

-## ✅ To-Do
-- Add Grad-CAM explainability
-- Add confidence scores for predictions
-- Dockerize for production
-- Batch upload and multi-image support

-## 📄 License
-This project is licensed under the MIT License.

 ## 👤 Author
 Built with ❤️ by Subhadyuti Rath